911 (emergency telephone number): History

 In 1968, the number was agreed upon.
 AT&T chose the number 911, which was simple, easy to remember, dialed quickly (999, with the rotary dial phones in place at the time, would take longer), and because of the middle 1, which indicated a special number (see also 4-1-1 and 6-1-1), worked well with the phone systems at the time.
 At the time, this announcement only affected the Bell System telephone companies; independent phone companies were not included in the emergency telephone plan.
 Alabama Telephone Company decided to implement it ahead of AT&T, choosing Haleyville, Alabama, as the location.

 AT&T made its first implementation in Huntington, Indiana on March 1, 1968.
 However, the rollout of 911 service took many years.
 For example, although the City of Chicago, Illinois, had access to 911 service as early as 1976, the Illinois Commerce Commission did not authorize telephone service provider Illinois Bell to offer 911 to the Chicago suburbs until 1981.
 Implementation was not immediately available; by 1984, only eight Chicago suburbs in Cook County had 911 service.
 As late as 1989, at least 28 Chicago suburbs still lacked 911 service; some of those towns had previously elected to decline 911 service due to costs and—according to emergency response personnel—failure to recognize the benefits of the 911 system.

-Regarding national U.S. coverage, by 1979, 26% of the U.S. population could dial the number.
+Regarding national US coverage, by 1979, 26% of the US population could dial the number.
 This increased to 50% by 1987 and 93% by 2000.
-As of March 2022, 98.9% of the U.S. population has access.
+As of March 2022, 98.9% of the US population has access.

 Conversion to 911 in Canada began in 1972, and as of 2018 virtually all areas (except for some rural areas, such as Nunavut) are using 911.
 As of 2008, each year Canadians make twelve million calls to 911.
 On November 4, 2019, the Northwest Territories launched the 911 service across the territory with the ability to receive service in the territory's 11 official languages.

 On September 15, 2010, AT&T announced that Tennessee had approved a service to support a Text-to-911 trial statewide, where AT&T would be able to allow its users to send text messages to 911 PSAPs.